b0rygo/n8n-projects/README.md

 Feel free to explore, contribute, or share feedback!

 **Getting Started**

--Clone the repository.
+- Clone the repository.

--Import the .json files into your n8n instance.
+- Import the .json files into your n8n instance.

--Customize the workflows to fit your needs.
+- Customize the workflows to fit your needs.

 Let’s automate the boring stuff! 🚀